 The rise of digital technologies has now made it easier to reach target audiences.
 Music streaming platforms like Apple Music, Soundcloud, Spotify, YouTube Music, and Amazon Music Unlimited are some of the most popular platforms where artists can upload their albums, share their songs, and see how their audiences react.

 However, before using a music streaming platform, you need to choose the one you will use wisely from the information you will have obtained while defining your target audience.
 You can choose the platform your audience loves most.
 Even so, you do not need to limit yourself to just one platform.
-Rather, you can research the capabilities and features of each platform, and if they meet your needs.
-You can share your music on as many platforms as possible, giving you more exposure.
+Rather, you can research the capabilities and features of each platform.
+If you find some that meet your needs, you can share your music on as many platforms as possible, giving you more exposure.

 4) Use social media for music promotion